TlaskalV/NMDS_shiny/README.md

 <kbd>
 <img align="left" src="/pictures/envfit.png" width="300">
 </kbd>
+&nbsp;&nbsp;&nbsp;

 7. It is possible to download
-+.csv tables with NMDS values of each sample site for your own analysis +scores for environmental factors.
+... .csv tables with NMDS values of each sample site for your own analysis

+...scores for environmental factors.

-+final pdf with rendered ggplot
+...final pdf with rendered ggplot
 <kbd>
 <img align="left" src="/pictures/nmds.png" width="400">
 </kbd>

-> Memory on the [shinyapps.io](https://labenvmicro.shinyapps.io/shiny_nmds/) is limited, if server disconnects after upload try to reduce excel file size by deleting of unnecessary OTUs (singletons and rare ones) or use your own local R installation as described in #where-to-try-app
+> Memory on the [shinyapps.io](https://labenvmicro.shinyapps.io/shiny_nmds/) is limited, if server disconnects after upload try to reduce excel file size by deleting of unnecessary OTUs (singletons and rare ones) or use your own local R installation as described in [Where to try app](https://github.com/Vojczech/NMDS_shiny#where-to-try-app)